Frequently Asked Questions

 4. I already established the target dose using my studio lamp, but I now want to start using the sun for my exposures - do I need to find a new 'target dose'?

 The short answer is 'yes'.
 Most likely the emission spectrum for your studio lamp will be very different from the solar emission spectrum - some wavelengths will be much more intense and others much less.
 Your artwork medium will respond differently to these different spectra, so you will need to establish a new target dose for the sun.
 But again, you only need to do this one time (see Q.3).
-For the same reason, if you change your studio lamp (maybe you replace your mercury halide source with a blacklight source) you will need to establish a new target dose.
+For the same reason, if you change your studio lamp (maybe you replace your mercury halide source with an LED source) you will need to establish a new target dose.

 5. Why would I want to use the sun for my exposures when I have access to a studio lamp?